olcf-tutorials/vector_addition_cuda/README.md

     size_t bytes = N*sizeof(double);
 ```

-Now we allocate memory on the CPU for arrays A, B and C:
+Next, we allocate memory on the CPU for arrays A, B and C:

 ```c
     // Allocate memory for arrays A, B, and C on host